 We haven't introduced our automated dialer feature, yet.
 We'll have a full separate chapter on the topic, however, we are happy to get you started with the basics.

 The automated dialer is a great feature for enabling your team to call customers efficiently.
 You can upload lists (manually or automatically) and have the dialer call the customer.
 Only if a connection is successful the agent will be connected to the call.
 That's the rough basics.
-There are many different types of dialers, find more details in this article.

 What's important to understand is the following: babelforce initiates the calls for the agents only if a successful connection to the customer was established.
 This means, there will always be only one Parent call with the following parameters: